dimitarpg13/deep_learning_for_image_processing/Resources.md

-# Resources on Deep Learning algorithms for Image Processing tasks
+# Resources on Deep Learning algorithms for Image Processing and Generative tasks

 ## books